zarthur/CSCC-Android-Mobile-Applications-Notes/week_01/readme.md

 ###Adding Functionality
 Let's expand on this by adding more functionality to our app.
 To add functionality, we'll need to expand our user interface.
-Our user interface will consist of a text box that displays a question's text and two buttons that allow the user to indicate whether a statement is true or false.
-While it's possible to directly associate text representing labels and such with widgets, Android allows us to specify string values in a string resource file.
-Using a string resource file makes it easier to support different languages and to alter the text programatically.
+Our user interface will consist of a text box that displays a question's text and four buttons that present possible answers to the user.
+While it's possible to directly associate text representing labels and such with buttons and text boxes, Android allows us to specify string values in a string resource file.
+Using a string resource file makes it easier to support different languages.

 Open the `res/values/string.xml` file.
 This is the default string resource file created with all new projects.
 The content of this file is XML and